 An independent is a member of the Australian Parliament who does not belong to a political party.
-This fact sheet explores their role, how they can vote in the chambers and where they sit.
+This fact sheet explores their role, how they can vote in the Parliament and where they sit.

 As well as taking part in debate on government bills presented to the Parliament, an independent can introduce their own bill.
 These are called private member's or private senator's bills.
 Introducing a private bill enables an independent to suggest a new law on an issue that they think is important or that they believe the Parliament is not addressing.
 Since private bills cannot pass without the support of the majority, they are usually defeated.